swch/strivve-docs-nextjs/src/pages/resources/progress-polling/index.md

 ### Credential Requests

 Credential requests occur when additional information is required from the user, and they persist until responded to.
 Each request has a type, an envelope\_id and an account\_link property which contains the required properties for the response.
 This envelope\_id must accompany each response.
-When a request is retrieved by the client, the user must complete some sort of action such as entering in new credentials, getiing a tfa text from their email or text message, or even answer securty questions.
+When a request is retrieved by the client, the user must complete some sort of action such as entering in new credentials, getting a tfa text from their email or text message, or  answering securty questions.
 Once the server receives the credential response, the request is removed, and the job continues.

 type | description
 ---- | ------------